mbaldessari/tripleo-specs/specs/newton/pacemaker-lightweight-architecture.rst

 of the architecture and its management and being able to recover resources in a known broken state.
 There is a main assumption here about native openstack services:

-They *must* be able to start with the broker and the database down and keep retrying.
+They *must* be able to start when the broker and the database are down and keep retrying.

 The reason for using only pacemaker for the core services and not, for